An overview of how the EU’s different parts are appointed, and their links back to the union’s states and people.

 Commission

-President: José Manuel Barroso (Portugal)
+President: José Manuel Barroso (Portugal, pictured)

-UK commissioner: Baroness Catherine Ashton (foreign affairs)
+UK Commissioner: Baroness Catherine Ashton (foreign affairs)

-Irish commissioner: Máire Geoghegan-Quinn (research, innovation and science)
+Irish Commissioner: Máire Geoghegan-Quinn (research, innovation and science)

 The 27 commissioners are unelected, with each one nominated by a member state government.
 Once established, the Commission is independent of the governments and tasked with protecting the interests of the EU as whole.
 Its power rests in its ability to propose legislation, something which neither the Council nor Parliament can do.
 The other two institutions will then influence the legislation and the Commission ensures that the end result is implemented.